IGPenguin/mobile-toolkit/README.md

 * Can overwrite existing app

 ### auninstall
-* `auninstall` Uninstall third party app, choose from the list
+* `auninstall` Uninstall third-party app, choose from the list
 * `auninstall com.dummy.package.name.app` pass package name as argument
-* `auninstall -a` Uninstall all third party packages
+* `auninstall -a` Uninstall all-third party packages
 	* Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 ### awipe